ivanceras/rust-vim-setup/VIM_Notes.md

     n  				repeat search in same direction
     N  				repeat search in opposite direction
     :%s/old/new/g  	replace all old with new throughout file :%s/old/new/gc      replace all old with new throughout file with confirmations
+    %                   Go to the corresponding (, {, [.
+    *                   Go to next occurrence of the word under the cursor
+    #                   Go to previous occurrence of the word under the cursor

 # Working with multiple files